 30 hours of music (instrument) or singing per week.
 No English lessons.

 The music lessons are adapted to help the student develop their personal and social skills.
-It is advised that they already have some experience playing an instrument or singing.
+Students should have at least 1 year's prior study of their chosen instrument.
 The workshops take place in small groups of 4 to 14 students.

 The programme includes rehearsals, workshops and performances, as well as taking part in a concert at the end of the stay.
-Instruments can be loaned (between £30 - £80 depending on the instrument) but it is recommended to bring your own instrument.
+Instruments can be loaned (fees apply - between £30 - £80 depending on the instrument) but we recommend you bring your own instrument, where possible.

 Every weekend, students staying for at least two weeks have the opportunity to participate in excursions, supervised and organised by the staff.